ByteSizedMarius/rewerse-engineering/docs/readme.md

 | 3.16.5  | ✅      |
 | 3.16.2  | ✅      |

+**Notes:**

+- [Torben](https://github.com/torbenpfohl/rewe-discounts/blob/main/rewe_discounts/get_creds.py) also has a python helper for extracting the cert that's a bit less overengineered
-Starting with v4, the app now seems to be packaged as an xapk, which means the apk interesting for us is nested.
+- Starting with v3.19, the app now seems to be packaged as an xapk, which means the apk containing the certificate is nested.
+This requires unzipping twic3

-Note: The pfx bundled with the apk seems to be an old format (RC2-40-CBC) and may not be supported everywhere.
-You may have to convert it.
+- The pfx bundled with the apk seems to be an old format (RC2-40-CBC) and may not be supported everywhere.
+You may have to convert it to a newer format

-Currently trying to get better at powershell, feedback appreciated.
+- Currently trying to get better at powershell, feedback appreciated.